corda/corda/docs/source/node-database.rst

 Running a node against a standalone database requires the following setup steps:

-* A node with the embedded H2 database creates the full database schema including users, permissions and tables definitions.
-  For a standalone database a database administrator needs to create database users/logins, an empty schema and permissions on the custom database.
+* A database administrator needs to create database users/logins, an empty schema and permissions on the custom database.
-  Tables and sequences may be created by a database administrator, however a node can create the tables/sequences at startup if the ``database.runMigration`` ìs set to ``true``.
+  Database user may be set with different permissions:

+  * Administrative permissions used for initial database setup (e.g. to create tables) - more flexible as allows the node to create all tables during initial startup and it follows node behavior when using in-memory H2 database.
+  * Restricted permission for normal node operation to select/insert/delete data.
+It requires a database administrator to create tables/sequences using :ref:`Database management tool <migration-tool>`.

+  The example DDL scripts (shown below) contain both variants of database user setup.
 * Add node JDBC connection properties to the `dataSourceProperties` entry and Hibernate properties to the `database` entry - see :ref:`Node configuration <database_properties_ref>`.
   Each node needs to use a separate database schema which requires a separate database user/login with a default schema set.
   Properties can be generated with the :ref:`deployNodes Cordform task <testing_cordform_ref>`.